hackclub/hackclub/workshops/online-pong/README.md

 import { Schema, type } from "@colyseus/schema"
 ```

 Now let's extend Colyseus's `Room` class to create a pong room.
-Each room has several methods we can override to run things when certain events happen.
+Each Colyseus room has several methods we can override to run things when certain events happen.
 For example, the `onCreate` method is called when a new instance of a room (a new game) is created.
 Here, we will use it to set a few options:

 ```typescript
 export default class PongRoom extends Room {